 The simple answer is yes.
 Some family practice doctors have the ability to screen your hearing at their office, which is a simple pass or fail screening, but may not be able to tell you the degree or severity of your hearing loss.
 They may also suggest a hearing evaluation as part of your yearly physical, although it's more likely that you'll have to request one.
 (According to the Center for Hearing and Communication, only about 16% of physicians routinely screen for hearing loss.)
 Either way, if you're experiencing hearing loss, your doctor will have to refer you to a hearing healthcare provider for treatment.

 If you'd prefer to make just one appointment instead of going to your doctor and then to your EarQ provider, you can come directly to us for your hearing evaluation.

 Q. What are the treatment options for hearing loss?

-If your hearing loss is caused by a blockage like a wax buildup (conductive hearing loss), then having it cleared by your hearing healthcare professional could drastically improve your hearing ability.
-However, the most common hearing loss originates from damage to the nerve in the inner ear (sensorineural hearing loss), and nerve damage is permanent.
+Depending on your symptoms, if your hearing loss is caused by a blockage like a wax buildup (conductive hearing loss), then having it cleared by your hearing healthcare professional could drastically improve your hearing ability.
+However, the most common hearing loss originates from damage to the sensory organ and/or nerve in the inner ear (sensorineural hearing loss), and nerve damage is permanent.
 The good news is that 95% of sensorineural hearing loss cases can be effectively helped through the use of hearing aids.
-Your local hearing healthcare professional can help you find hearing aids that fit your needs and lifestyle.
+Your local hearing healthcare professional can help you find hearing aids that fit degree of hearing loss, needs, and lifestyle.

 Learn more about the different types of hearing loss and their causes here.